 FICO’s scoring model is still unquestionably the most common scoring tool used by U.S. lenders when deciding whether to loan money and at what interest rate.
 Yet, VantageScore has been gaining popularity, particularly among credit card lenders.

 VantageScore and FICO’s scoring formulas vary, especially when it comes to scoring consumers with little or no credit history.
-VantageScore sets itself apart by giving new borrowers credit for recent accounts, including accounts that have been opened less than six months ago.
+VantageScore sets itself apart by giving new borrowers credit for recent accounts, including those that have been open fewer than six months.

-“We score as soon as somebody starts using credit, so that picks up new immigrants and kids coming out of college,” says VantageScore President and CEO Barrett Burns.
+“We score as soon as somebody starts using credit, so that picks up new immigrants and kids coming out of college,” said Barrett Burns, former VantageScore president and CEO.

 Unlike other credit scores, VantageScore also calculates scores for people who haven’t used credit for up to two years.
 FICO, by contrast, won’t generate a score if a consumer hasn’t used credit in more than six months, nor will it compute a score if the oldest known account is less than six months old.

-VantageScore, a credit model designed by Equifax, Experian and TransUnion, might be used less by lenders and credit card issuers than FICO scores, but it’s been getting continuous traction in recent years.
-While your lender might or might not consider it, it’s still a good idea to check your VantageScore to have an understanding of where your credit stands.
+VantageScore, a credit model designed by Equifax, Experian and TransUnion, might be used less by lenders and credit card issuers than FICO scores, but it’s been gaining more traction in recent years.
+While your lender might or might not consider it, it’s still a good idea to check your VantageScore so you have a solid understanding of where your credit stands.